OPTIMIZATION TECHNIQUES: MATH:4820/CS:4720, Section 0001

 Prerequisites:

-Class procedures: The majority of each class period will be lecture oriented.
+Class Procedures: The majority of each class period will be lecture oriented.
 It is strongly advised to read the material to be discussed before coming to class.
 Therefore, if there is a difficult point, you will know beforehand where it arises, so that you can benefit from the lecture more effectively.
 If a point remains unclear you can ask questions in class.
 Readings may be assigned.
 Standard out-of-class preparation is at least six hours per week.

 Additional useful readings: